-P2PKH transactions, or "Pay to Pubkey Hash" transactions in full form, are one specific type of payment in the Bitcoin Script.
+P2PKH, or "Pay to Pubkey Hash" transactions in full form, are one specific type of payment in the Bitcoin Script.
 P2PKH has been used for BTC transactions since January 16, 2009, just one week after the first block in the Bitcoin blockchain was mined.
 This article will explain everything you need to know about P2PKH transactions.

 How Does P2PKH Work?

 P2PKH transactions are similar to P2PK transactions, in that both payment types only require the recipient to prove ownership of their public key in order to receive the funds.
 The primary difference is that P2PK transactions are sent directly to the recipient’s public key, whereas P2PKH transactions are sent to the hash of the recipient's pub key.
-A hash is the output that results from putting a specific input through a cryptographic hash function.
+A hash is the output that results from putting a specific input through a hash function.

 In this way, P2PKH is designed to provide more security and convenience for sending and receiving funds on a blockchain’s peer to peer network.
 This is largely due to two main advantages: public key hashing and error detection.